MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ### Webhooks

-**Communicate with external apps**: [Incoming webhooks](webhooks-and-connectors/what-are-webhooks-and-connectors.md#incoming-webhooks) are a simple way to automatically send alerts from another app to a Teams channel or chat.
+**Communicate with external apps**: [Incoming webhooks](webhooks-and-connectors/what-are-webhooks-and-connectors.md#incoming-webhooks) are a simple way to automatically send notifications from another app to a Teams channel.
 With [outgoing webhooks](webhooks-and-connectors/what-are-webhooks-and-connectors.md#outgoing-webhooks), you can message your web service with an @mention.

 :::image type="content" source="assets/images/overview-connectors.png" alt-text="Conceptual representation of what connectors look like in the Teams client." border="false":::